What makes PSC different from other universities?

 Can I get government financial support for my course?

-You may be eligible for Government subsidy for the Certificate IV in Photography and Digital Imaging.
 FEE-HELP is available for the Bachelor of Photography, Undergraduate Certificate of Photography, Undergraduate Certificate of Digital Imaging and Master of Arts Photography courses.

 What payment options available for domestic and international students?